 Further details regarding the Society can be found in the MathSoc Constitution.

-Nominations will be open until 3pm on Monday 8th May - any student wishing to nominate for a Committee position should sign in to the Students' Union website, using their MyManchester login details.
+Nominations for unfilled positions of Chair, Careers Sec and Communications Sec will reopen in Welcome Week - any student wishing to nominate for a Committee position should sign in to the Students' Union website, using their MyManchester login details during Welcome Week.
 If you are not already a MathSoc member you will need to join the group before you can complete your nomination.
 You will then be able to follow the My Nominations link to complete the nomination form.
 More detailed guidance on the nomination process can be found here.

-Voting will open at 3pm on Tuesday 9th May and will close at 3pm on Tuesday 16th May.
+Voting for the above positions will reopen in Week 1.
 All students wishing to vote in the election will need to join the group via the Student's Union website if not already a member.

 The MathSoc Chair is responsible for overseeing the Society and to advance the Society's objectives.
 They ensure that the Society's constitution and rules are being followed, that all committee roles are filled and chair the committee and any general meetings.

 The Treasurer administers the Society's finances as required by its activities, ensures the probity of the finances and provides regular financial reports to the Committee.

 The Secretary manages all general administration for the Society and acts as the primary link between the Society and the Students' Union.
 They also minute all Committee and General meetings and circulate these to the Committee members.